 Of impeachment, impeachable public officials

-What happened to Chief Justice Sereno will happen to anybody else.
+What happened to the ousted Chief Justice Sereno would happen to anybody else.
 But the issue is not all about impeachable officials.
 Sereno, after all, isn’t an impeachable official when at the very start she has never become eligible to hold the office.
 That is the main action of a quo warranto—to assess, to look into the eligibility of a public official holding office.

 Sereno is disqualified for being such an impeachable public official.
 Thus, there is no such consideration to look at her position as an impeachable public official that may only be removed through an impeachment process. ▲